wgytcdx/Wheel-of-Fortune/README.md

 # Wheel-of-Fortune
-Wheel of Fortune U may like it
+Wheel of Fortune U may like it！Maybe you need to run it in IDE like PhpStorm.